-Command Parameters Description

-:ABORt Stop execution of a
+Command Parameters Description :ABORt Stop execution of a command

-command

 Command Parameters Description [:CALCulate] Averaging control. :AVERage1 NMR signal averaging.
 This is intended to reduce noise in the NMR signal.
 Measurements are performed on the averaged NMR signal.
 All subcommands are as for :CALCulate:AVERage2.
 Note: This command should only be used with very stable fields.
 Averaging signals with different frequencies can lead to very confusing behavior. :AVERage2 NMR measurement averaging.
 This permits an estimate of the measurement stability.
 Without measurement averaging, :FETCh:SIGMa? returns NaN ("Not a Number").
 A measurement is returned only after averaging. :COUNt?
 [MINimum MAXimum DEFault] Query averaging count. :COUNt <value> MINimum MAXimum DEFault</value> Set number of signals in average.
-The measurement is performed after this number of acquisitions. min = 1; max = 1000; default = 1. [:STATe]?
-[DEFault] Query averaging enabled/disabled. [:STATe] <boolean> DEFault</boolean> Enable/disable averaging.
-The default state is OFF. :TCONtrol?
+The measurement is performed after this number of acquisitions. default = 1. [:STATe]?
+[DEFault] Query averaging enabled/disabled. [:STATe] <boolean> DEFault</boolean> Enable/disable averaging. :TCONtrol?
 Query the termination control setting.